CNFLUX/conflux/README.md

 ## License:

-This project is licensed under the **MIT License** - see the [LICENSE] file for details.
+This project is licensed under the **MIT License** - see the LICENSE file for details.

 ## Acknowledgement:
 This work was supported by the Lawrence Livermore National Laboratory LDRD Program under Project No. 20-SI-005, the U.S. Department of Energy Office of Science, Office of High Energy Physics under Award No. DE-SC0020262 to Virginia Polytechnic Institute and State University and under Work Proposal Number SCW1504 to Lawrence Livermore National Laboratory, and by the U.S. Department of Energy Office of Defense Nuclear Nonproliferation Research and Development.
 This work was supported by the Consortium for Monitoring, Technology, and Verification under DOE-NNSA award number DE-NA0003920.
 The authors thank Daniel Nestares from the University of California, Merced, for his work to test the software.
 The authors thank Mitchel Crockett from the University of Tennessee, Knoxville, for his reactor simulation output to aid CONFLUX on understanding the reactor simulation input.
 At last, The authors thank Eric F. Matthew from University of California, Berkeley for providing a reference fission product covariance dataset.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.

-LLNL-SW-872132
+Cardioid is distributed under the terms of the MIT license.
+All new contributions must be made under this license.

+See [LICENSE](https://github.com/CNFLUX/conflux/LICENSE) and [NOTICE](https://github.com/CNFLUX/conflux/conflux/NOTICE) for details.

+`SPDX-License-Identifier: MIT`

+``LLNL-CODE-2003431``